Education, health and care (EHC) plans and assessments

 What if there is a change of need after the EHC plan been set up?

 There is a review process for an EHC plan.
-It will be reviewed annually if a child is over five.
+It will be reviewed every year as part of the Annual Review Process.
 For children 0 - 5 the local authority should consider reviewing the EHC plan every three to six months as a young child can change so much in a short time.
 In Oxfordshire this is achieved through the termly reviews of the SEN Support Outcomes Plan.

 If there is a sudden change in a child or young person’s learning needs, you could request an interim review of your child’s EHC plan.

 If there are specific changes to a child’s health or circumstances that mean the health or social provision need changing, the EHC plan can be amended without a full review or re-assessment.

 What happens if child can’t give their views during the EHC plan needs assessment?
 Is this taken into consideration?

 Your child or young person is at the centre of this process so their views and hopes for the future are very important and hopefully with support many of them will be able to express their views.